shinsterneck/pdns/modules/geosqlbackend/README.md

 ============

-The GeoSQL backend for PowerDNS enables you to distribute your services globally and direct your users the nearest server.
+The GeoSQL backend for PowerDNS enables you to distribute your services globally and direct your users the nearest server or simple maintain different zones depending on the country or region.
 This is achieved by adding location awareness to PowerDNS and maintaining regional DNS 'views'.

 One goal for the GeoSQL backend module is to keep the administration and maintenance as simple as possible by centralizing the data into an SQL database and thus allowing the domain/zone